rPPG-Toolbox: Deep Remote PPG Toolbox: Introduction

-However, standardization in the field of physiological measurement is still severely lacking.
-Based on our review of literature in the space we identified four issues that hindered the interpretation of results in many of the paper.
-First, and perhaps most obviously, a lot of the published work is not accompanied by public code.
-While publishing code repositories with papers is now fairly common in the machine learning and computer vision research communities, it is far less common in the field of computer physiological measurement.
-While there are reasons that it might be difficult to release datasets, we cannot find good arguments for not releasing code.
+However, standardization in the field is still severely lacking.
+Based on our review of literature in the space, we identified four issues that have hindered the interpretation of results in many papers.
+First, and perhaps most obviously, a number of the published works are not accompanied by public code.
+While publishing code repositories with papers is now fairly common in the machine learning and computer vision research communities, it is far less common in the field of camera-based physiological sensing.
+While there are reasons that it might be difficult to release datasets (e.g., medical data privacy), we cannot find good arguments for not releasing code.
 Second, many papers do not compare to previously published methods in an ``apples-to-apples'' fashion.
-This point is a little more subtle, but rather than performing systematic side-by-side comparisons between methods, the papers pull numbers from previous work.
-Unfortuntately, this often makes it unclear if performance differences are due to preprocessing steps, model design, postprocessing or a combination of these.
-Continuing this thread, the third flaw is that papers use pre- and post-processing steps that are often lacking in detail.
-Finally, different researchers compute the ``labels'' (e.g., HR frequency) using their own methods from the contact PPG or ECG timeseries.
-Differences in these methods leads to different labels and a fundamental issues when it comes to benchmarking performance.
-When you combine these together it makes it very difficult to draw conclusions from the literature about the optimal choices for the design of rPPG systems.
+This point is a little more subtle, but rather than performing systematic side-by-side comparisons between methods, the papers compare to numerical results from previous work, even if the training sets and/or test sets are not identical (e.g., test samples were filtered because they were deemed to not have reliable labels).
+Unfortunately, this often makes it unclear if performance differences are due to data, pre-processing steps, model design, post-processing, training schemes and hardware specifications, or a combination of the aforementioned.
+Continuing this thread, the third flaw is that papers use pre- and post-processing steps that are not adequately described.
+Finally, different researchers compute the ``labels'' (e.g., heart rate) using their own methods from the contact PPG or ECG time-series data.
+Differences in these methods lead to different labels and a fundamental issue when it comes to benchmarking performance.
+When combined, the aforementioned issues make it very difficult to draw conclusions from the literature about the optimal choices for the design of rPPG systems.